seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **LEPIDUS**
 Trouble yourselves no further: pray you, hasten
-Your generals after.
+Your generals after. /

 **AGRIPPA**
-Sir, Mark Antony
+/ Sir, Mark Antony
 Will e'en but kiss Octavia, and we'll follow.

 **LEPIDUS**
 Till I shall see you in your soldier's dress,
-Which will become you both, farewell.
+Which will become you both, farewell. /

 **MECAENAS**
-We shall,
+/ We shall,
 As I conceive the journey, be at the Mount
-Before you, Lepidus.
+Before you, Lepidus. /

 **LEPIDUS**
-Your way is shorter;
+/ Your way is shorter;
 My purposes do draw me much about:
-You'll win two days upon me.
+You'll win two days upon me. /

-**MECAENAS** **AGRIPPA**
+**MECAENAS & AGRIPPA**
-Sir, good success!
+/ Sir, good success! /

 **LEPIDUS**
-Farewell.
+/ Farewell.

 *Exeunt*